brycches/Applied_programing/Week 2/module.md

 7. What strategies (behavioral and technical) worked well during this Sprint?
 What did not work well?
 List some possible ways that you can improve next Sprint.

 My treat idea worked great until i ran out of treats.
+My goal was to reward myself with a treat for completing a step.